 Tree Planting in durham

-The City of Durham’s Urban Forestry Division is planting 4,000 additional street trees over the next three years
+The City of Durham’s Urban Forestry Division is planting 8,500 street trees over the next 3 years

-In addition, the City is conducting a canopy study and an inventory of all trees located in the city’s right-of-way.
-Together, the canopy and inventory assessments will measure current tree coverage within Durham’s urban growth boundary, understand the health of our current canopy, and help identify new suitable planting areas.
+Durham is also conducting a city-wide canopy study and an inventory of all city trees.
+Together, the canopy and inventory assessments will measure current tree coverage within Durham’s urban growth boundary, help us understand the health of our current canopy, and lead to identification of new suitable planting areas.

-Keep Durham Beautiful is reaching out to communities in designated planting areas through education and volunteer engagement, as well as hosting tree giveaways in Durham neighborhoods for residents who would like to plant trees in their communities, whether in their yards, schools, places of worship, or other community spaces.
+Keep Durham Beautiful is reaching out to communities in designated planting areas to spread awareness of the process and information about the benefits of urban trees.
+In tandem with the city planting efforts, KDB is hosting educational workshops, volunteer plantings, and tree giveaway events.
+Tree giveaways are for any resident, organization, or business who would like to plant trees on their land, such as in yards, schools, places of worship, and other community spaces.

 Explore